 Beyond the Columbia Department: The Global Reach of Fort Vancouver

-This program runs at 9:30 a.m. and 11:00 a.m. on Tuesdays and Thursdays, March 15th through June 7th.
-It last 1 hour and 15 minutes and is open to 3 classes (105 students, chaperones included).
+This program runs at 9:30 a.m. and 11:00 a.m. on Tuesdays and Thursdays, March 4 through June 6, 2014.
+It last 1 hour and 15 minutes and is open to 3 classes, up to 35 students each class or group.
 Please note, due to increasing class sizes, the Indian Trade Shop is not included in this program.
 Program begins at the fort Parking lot.

-Students explore the Counting House, Fur Store, and kitchen of the Chief Factor's House to learn that Fort Vancouver was global - in its work force, its diet and ultimately, its effect on humans and the environment.
+Students explore the Counting House, Fur Store, and Kitchen of the Chief Factor's House to learn that Fort Vancouver was global - in its work force, its diet, its material items, and, ultimately, its effect on humans and the environment.

 Did You Know?

 Due to its outstanding cultural resources on display and in situ, Fort Vancouver National Historic Site is known as the premiere historical archaeology site in the Pacific Northwest.
 More...